 Camping STEM challenges… absolutely!
 I added Camping STEM I Can Build challenge cards to my STEM drawers.
 This little learner made a tent using pattern blocks.
-I just love how he added the triangles on the top to make it pointy just like a tent!
+I just love how he added the triangles on the top to make it pointy, just like a tent!
 The real photos make the challenges come to life!

 Make your sensory table into a river or pond.
-Fill it with water, add some pebbles, fish, snakes and frogs.
+Fill it with water, and add some pebbles, fish, snakes and frogs.
 Make a few lily pads using craft foam in different sizes.
 Students experimented with how many frogs each lily pad would hold.

 Go on a nature walk outside!
 Collect items on tape bracelets or in a basket for your science center.